 * Long-term worries persist, Italy yields seen rising

-LONDON, April 2 (Reuters) - German Bund futures fell and Italian and Spanish bonds made small gains on Tuesday with investors edging away from low-risk assets as fears of a major financial meltdown emanating from Cyprus receded.
+LONDON, April 2 (Reuters) - Italian and Spanish bond prices rose on Tuesday with investors edging away from low-risk assets as fears of a major financial meltdown emanating from Cyprus receded.

 As part of an international bailout agreed just over a week ago Cyprus is set to impose losses of around 60 percent on savers holding more than 100,000 euros.

-Italian 10-year yields were down 4 basis points on the day at 4.7 percent while equivalent Spanish yields were down by the same amount at 5.02 percent.
+Italian 10-year yields, were down 9 basis points on the day at 4.65 percent while equivalent Spanish yields were down by the same amount at 4.97 percent.

 Italy’s president acknowledged on Saturday that he had limited scope to force divided political parties to find a solution, but ruled out standing down early to make way for new parliamentary elections.